 BRIEF SYNOPSIS: The city of Ember is hidden underground in order to allow mankind to survive some kind of apocalypse.
 The people live there for 200 years, forgetting completely about the surface and about the builders instructions on how to get out, until 2 young children find the key.

-PROS: Very high production value, excellent set, special effects, and costumes (with a fantstic Brazil-like look), quality actors
+PROS: Very high production value, excellent set, special effects, and costumes (with a fantastic Brazil-like look), quality actors.

 BOTTOM LINE: Skip!